 You may also find that where you live has an impact on the amount of daylight that is reasonable or practical for you to get exposure to.
 In the middle of winter in many parts of Canada and the northern United States it is almost impossible to get sufficient exposure to natural daylight.

-If you are using bright light therapy, the best time to be exposed is in the morning.
+If you are using bright light therapy, the best time to be exposed is before 11am.
 This will increase daytime alertness.
 Remember, bright light lamps should not be used after 4pm.
 This can increase evening agitation and make it difficult to settle.
 Check with your pharmacist for the best way to use a bright light lamp in your particular circumstances.

 Sleeping well helps our body and brain repair and recover from the stresses and strains of the day.